DrezByte/rose-next-classic/README.md

 it looks in the `game/` directory for the runtime game assets

 ### Connecting to servers
-Run `trose.exe --server <IP>` to connect to a server at a specific IP Address
+Run `rosenext.exe --server <IP>` to connect to a server at a specific IP Address

 #### Auto-connect
 The client has an extra feature to automatically connect directly to the game